-Many of its tributaries descend from forests so old and large that only the most intrepid hunters have seen them, so it's hardly surprising that the river has inspired more than its fair share of lore—including monster lore.
+Many of its tributaries descend from forests so old and large that only the most intrepid hunters have visited them, so it's hardly surprising that the river has inspired more than its fair share of lore—including monster lore.

 Historian Glenn Lough, of Fairmont, West Virginia, once postulated that indigenous peoples first invented tales of monsters that lurked in the Monongahela to frighten Europeans away from their camps, and settlers recycled these tales to impress new residents.